-The problem with this choice of $\lambda$ is that the explanation of correlations between measurement outcomes by the properties of the measured system at the time of preparation does not exhaust all possibilities for local explanation of such correlations.
+The problem with this choice of $\lambda$ is that the explanation of correlations between measurement outcomes by the properties of the measured system at the time of preparation does not exhaust all conceivable local ways of explaining such correlations.
 Only in some special cases can we be sure that there are no other possible local explanations.
-In True Spin Theory, according to which hidden variables are the true values of spin in every direction possessed by each particle, it is arguably sufficient to consider $\lambda_{t_P,1,2}$.
+In True Spin Theory, according to which hidden variables are the true values of spin in every direction, it is arguably sufficient to consider $\lambda_{t_P,1,2}$.
 This is the case at least if we assume that (i) the measurement of spin reveals its true value and (ii) this value does not change between the time of the preparation of the system and the time of measurement.
-Assumption (i) seems to be justified just by the definition of spin measurement (at least under True Spin Theory’s assumption that every particle has a definite spin all the time), whereas assumption (ii) follows from assuming that the system is appropriately isolated between its preparation and measurement.
-The latter does not mean that the state of the system does not change at all during this interval; in particular, particles are supposed to move (from the source to the detector), so their positions \textit{do} change during that interval (or rather, what changes is the wave function that prescribes the probabilities of particles being found in various positions if measured, unless we consider a variant of True Spin Theory that postulates that particles have definite positions in addition to definite values of spin in all directions).
+Assumption (i) seems to be justified just by the definition of spin measurement (at least under True Spin Theory's assumption that every particle has a definite value of spin in every direction at every time), whereas (ii) follows from assuming that the system is appropriately isolated between its preparation and measurement.
+The latter does not mean that the state of the system does not change at all during this interval; in particular, particles are supposed to move (from the source to the detector), so their positions \textit{do} change during that interval (or rather, what changes is the quantum state that prescribes the probabilities of particles being found in various positions if measured, unless we consider a variant of True Spin Theory that postulates that particles have definite positions in addition to definite values of spin in all directions).
 What is required to not change between the time of preparation and the time of measurement is only the particles' true values of spin.
 If we accept these assumptions, then probabilities of the form $P(A | a, \lambda_{t_P,1,2})$ and $P(B | b, \lambda_{t_P,1,2})$ all have values $0$ or $1$.
-This is because the outcome of spin measurement should only depend on the direction in which we measure spin and the particle's true value of spin in that direction; however, this true value is the same at the time of measurement as it was at the time of preparation.
+This is because the outcome of spin measurement should only depend on the direction in which we measure spin and the particle's true value of spin in that direction (by virtue of (i)); however, this true value is the same at the time of measurement as it was at the time of preparation (by virtue of (ii)).